AyushTiwari25/Case_Study-on-BANKING/README.md

 # 💳 Bank Analysis Using SQL 🏦

-Welcome to the **Bank Analysis Using SQL** project!
-This project demonstrates the creation and management of a comprehensive banking database.
-It covers all major aspects of a banking system, including customer management, transactions, loans, and credit card tracking.
+The Bank Analysis Using SQL project provides a robust relational database for banking operations.
+It highlights key aspects like customer profiling, transactional insights, loan management, and credit card analysis.
+SQL queries drive actionable insights for real-world banking solutions.
 ---

 ## 📂 Project Overview